TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/ThePackageInDetail/Index.rst

 :file:`typo3temp/`
   will be empty at the beginning.
 But gradually temporary files will appear here.
-The directory must be writable for the webserver user.
+The directory must be writable for the web server user.

 :file:`uploads/`
-  (deprecated) contains folders used to store documents attached to database records, hence must be writable by the webserver.
+  (deprecated) contains folders used to store documents attached to database records, hence must be writable by the web server.
 This folder is used for compatibility reasons with older TYPO3 releases and extensions.
 Newer extensions and the TYPO3 core do not use this folder anymore; instead files should be managed by the File